MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 > [!div class="checklist"]
 >
-> - Configure connection monitoring between your on-premises and Azure network.
+> - **Configure connection monitoring between your on-premises and Azure network:** Use Network Watcher Connection Monitor to monitor connectivity between your on-premises resources and Azure over the ExpressRoute private peering and Microsoft peering connection.
+> - **Configure dynamic routing for ExpressRoute:** Dynamic routing for ExpressRoute leverages BGP to provide automatic route updates, optimal path selection, scalability, and interoperability for your network.
-> - Configure Service Health for receiving notification.
+> - **Configure Service Health for receiving notification:** Set up Service Health notifications to alert you when planned and upcoming maintenance is happening to all ExpressRoute circuits in your subscription.
-> - Review metrics and dashboards available through ExpressRoute Insights using Network Insights.
+> - **Review metrics and dashboards available through ExpressRoute Insights using Network Insights:** ExpressRoute Insights provides a topology view of your ExpressRoute connections where you can view details of your peering components all in a single place.
-> - Review ExpressRoute resource metrics.
+> - **Review ExpressRoute resource metrics:** Use Azure Monitor to collect metrics and create alerts based on your configuration.
+> - **Create alerts based on ExpressRoute metrics:** Set up alerts based on ExpressRoute metrics to proactively notify you when a certain threshold is met.

 ### Recommendations